Manchester Arena: Sport

 On 25 August 2018, a boxing match between KSI and Logan Paul was held at the arena.
 The match was live streamed via pay-per-view on YouTube.

 On 15–19 May 2019, the arena hosted the 2019 World Taekwondo Championships.

+On 12-17 September 2023, the arena hosted all Group B matches of the 2023 Davis Cup Finals, in which Great Britain participated.

+On 14 October 2023, KSI and Logan Paul returned to the arena fighting a double main event, with KSI taking on the brother of Tyson Fury and WBC Diriyah Champion, Tommy Fury, and Logan Paul taking on Dillon Danis.

+From 10 to 15 September 2024, the arena hosted all Group D matches of the 2024 Davis Cup Finals, in which Great Britain was participating.

 Comedy

 The first stand-up comedy performance was Peter Kay's final performance of his Mum wants a bungalow Tour in July 2003.
 He worked at the arena when it opened in 1995 and the performance was filmed for DVD release as Peter Kay at the Manchester Arena.
 In 2005, Lee Evans set a world record for performing to the biggest audience in front of a crowd of 10,108.
 Peter Kay's The Tour That Doesn't Tour Tour...Now On Tour ran for 20 consecutive nights and 20 nights at the end of the tour – a record for the venue.
 Alan Carr filmed the DVD for Spexy Beast in Manchester.